 Conquests of Rajaraja Chola I

-, he captured the Pandya king Amarabhujanga and the Chola general captured the port of Virinam.
+Rajaraja's first military achievement was the campaign in Kerala in 994 AD where he is said to have destroyed a fleet in the port of Kandalur.
+Rajaraja had conquered Kandalur salai which belonged to the Chera king according to the various inscriptions.
+In his battle against the Pandyas, he captured the Pandya king Amarabhujanga and the Chola general captured the port of Virinam.
 Rajaraja assumed the title Mummudi-Chola meaning the Chola king who wears crowns of the Chera, Chola and Pandya, to celebrate this victory.
 The members of Chidambaram temple conferred the title Rajaraja on him.
 Before 1008 AD he fought a battle with the Cheras and captured Udagai in the western hill country.
-Rajaraja`s son Rajendra Chola I was leading the army in this war.
+Rajaraja's son Rajendra Chola I was leading the army in this war.

 Rajaraja also expanded his empire in the north and northwest.
 The regions of Gangavadi, Nolambavadi, and Tadigaipadi came under Chola authority during his reign.
 The invasion of the Ganga territory was a success and the entire region came under the Chola Empire.
 They could do so as the Rashtrakutas were conquered by the western Chalukyas.
 Thereafter the Chalukyas became the enemies of Cholas in the northwest region.